mystand/pgcrypto/README.markdown

 **As such,** the author and Delightful Widgets Inc. offer ***ABSOLUTELY NO GODDAMN WARRANTY***.
 Sorry, folks.

 Copyright (C) 2012 Delightful Widgets, Inc. Built by Flip Sasser, Monkeypatcher Extraordinaire!

+Mystand Inc. additions
+We need to implement support aes256 algorithm.